opendime/m5verifier/README.md

 [Visit Opendime.com](https://opendime.com) to get more Opendimes!

 Aliexpress has the M5Stack systems... many options and packages.
-You'll need the USB one.
+At a minimum, you'll need the "Basic" plus a "USB", but other combinations are possible.

 # Install